Skip to content

 NOTE

 Asset records under Naninovel addressable groups are automatically generated on each build.
 Don't edit the records manually, as any changes will be lost on build.
+However, all the group settings are preserved.

 cover